 The PCI interface has a published set of requirements for compliance which restrict length, impedance, loading and other factors.
 PMC-BiSerial-VI is compliant with the PCI Specification.
 The IO section has requirements based on the IO type and the purpose for the IO.
 A very conservative approach has been taken to allow operation with any client requirement.
 The IO can be LVDS or RS-485.
 The IO on the connector side is differential with a 100 ohm impedance requirement.
 Between the FPGA and the tranceivers the IO is single ended.
 Each IO has separate direction, termination, and data lines to allow complete flexibilty.
 The design has matched length connections from the FPGA ball to the seating plane of the connector.
 The lengths are matched to the "mil".
 The Impedance is controlled and the signals routed with proper spacing to avoid cross talk etc. The other features including memory, PLL, oscillator, and power supplies are implemented within the PCB to exceed the operational requirements for those devices.

 Clock options are frequently a major factor in embedded designs.
 Getting the right reference to the right part of the design and allowing for local control of exact frequencies.
-PMC BiSerial VI has a PLL with 4 programmable outputs, reference oscillator, internal DCMs and buffering plus programable dividers instantiated within the VHDL.
+PMC-BiSerial-VI has a PLL with 4 programmable outputs, reference oscillator, internal DCMs and buffering plus programable dividers instantiated within the VHDL.
 The PLL can be programmed to "any" fixed frequency, the DCM used to create phase variations, and local dividers to allow on-the-fly channel based frequency changes.

 "Channelized DMA"™ is an important feature of the PMC-BiSerial-VI design.
 With "Channelized DMA"™ you have a separate DMA engine for each transmitter and each receiver within each channel.
 Each state-machine can be serviced independently with DMA without requiring intervention from the host.
 Large data transfers can happen between multiple connections while the CPU is off doing something else.
 In non-channelized designs the CPU will have to intervene each time a different port needs to be serviced.
 With a channelized approach the hardware takes care of the local arbitration, and eliminates the intervention for better system performance and less latency.